Stuart Sinclair: Walsall

 Sinclair signed for Walsall, who were newly relegated to League Two, on 21 May 2019 on a contract of undisclosed length, effective from 1 July.
 He made his debut on the opening day of the 2019–20 season as Walsall won 1–0 away to Northampton Town.

 Towards the end of the 2020–21 season, with Walsall having a limited backroom coaching staff, Sinclair stepped up to help coach some of the younger players in the squad.
 At the end of the season, after two seasons at the club, Sinclair was one of eight players to not be offered a new contract and would leave Walsall upon the expiration of his contract.

+Retirement

+Following his departure from Walsall, Sinclair moved to Canada.
+In 2023, during a short spell back in England, he joined Spartan South Midlands Division One club Real Bedford, managed by brother Rob.

 Personal life

 Sinclair's brother, Rob Sinclair, also became a professional footballer.